Käsespätzle: A Taste of Austrian Comfort Food

 Remove the Käsespätzle from the oven and top with the fried onions.
 Garnish with chopped chives or parsley and serve immediately—preferably with a green salad and a glass of Austrian white wine.

-Recreating Käsespätzle brought back the charm of Sankt Gilgen—the lake breeze, the alpine views, and the warmth of Austrian hospitality.
+Recreating Käsespätzle brought back the charm of Hallstatt—the lake breeze, the alpine views, and the warmth of Austrian hospitality.
 It’s a dish that’s rustic yet refined, perfect for sharing with friends or savoring on a quiet evening.

 If you’ve ever had Käsespätzle, you know how delightful it is.
 If you want to try your hand at this Alpine classic, I hope this recipe brings a little mountain magic to your kitchen.